bobbybudnick/SFS-KSP2-Showcase/README.md

 very important to have high thrust for ssto
 adding more fuel to a low thrust ssto has low impact
 adding more fuel to a high thrust ssto has high impact

+**Getting to Minmus**
+minmus is on a different orbital plane than mun
+mess with the various things on the maneuver planner and it is quite tedious
+limit engine thrust for fine orbital manuevers and near the surface
+maybe best to do some adjustments right after the burn if there were problems
+at least have to get close enough in orbit to the body for periapsis to appear
+just sort of randomly switch orbital directions and burn to watch periapsis
+in theory multiple planned burns could be done but that is even more tedious

+**Patch 2 evaluation**
+motorcycles - check
+standard - check
+alpha - check
+bravo - action groups fixed for patch 2 engine bugs - check
+golf - very bad control authority/bad lift/lack of fuel/patch 2 bugs - retired
+hotel - action groups fixed for patch 2 engine bugs - check
+mothership - sometimes standard failures and wing planform inversion fixed - usable
+nodachi - improve ground handling with wider rear gear and move front but problem is landing gear distance bug - usable
+foxtrot - bad control authority/bad lift/old design/slow speed/patch 2 bugs - retired
+charlie - old design - retired
+trainer - failed due to wing planform bug and the planform is the whole wing but worked around - usable
+delta - improve ground handling with maxing out rear suspension - check
+echo - check
+small rockets - check
+dragster train - check
+morning star - check
+wavedasher - check
+mike - fix thrust deflector deployment - check
+brimstone - check
+islandhorse - check
+firebrand - check
+odachi - check
+india - superceded by lima - retired
+juliette - superceded by kilo - retired
+kilo - check
+lima - check

 # AI "Interstellar Mod"